digitalmio/belugacdn/Readme.md

 #Beluga CDN Client
 ##Please note that this project is in "Work in progress" state - anyhting can change here.
+At the moment you have an option to list/add/edit/delete sites and SSL certificates.

 ###Install
 ```